 What Are Attention Seekers?

-While their needs may be human and relatable, their tactics can be disruptive—especially when you're trying to concentrate, get things done, or maintain emotional equilibrium.
+While their needs may be human and relatable, their tactics are disruptive, especially when you're trying to concentrate, complete tasks, or maintain emotional balance.

 The more you understand their motivations, the easier it becomes to detach from the drama without guilt.